jo-r-o/jo-r-o/README.md

 ## 🚀 About Me

 - 💻 Full Stack Web Developer (Frontend & Backend)
-- 🔥 متخصص في Laravel & Modern JavaScript
+- 🔥 Specialized in Laravel and modern JavaScript ecosystems
-- 🏗️ ببني أنظمة إدارة كاملة (ERP - CMS - E-Commerce)
+- 🏗️ I build complete management systems (ERP, CMS, E-Commerce)
-- ⚡ بحب الأداء العالي والكود النظيف
+- ⚡ Focused on performance optimization and clean, maintainable code
-- 🎯 هدفي أكون Top Web Engineer
+- 🎯 My goal is to become a Top Web Engineer

 ---